Eduardo H. Garza: Legionario

 Legionario, his first feature film, began shooting in 2014 and was finished in December 2016.
 The film was self-produced by him and his wife.
-Eduardo H. Garza wrote, directed, photographed, edited and did 80% of the visual effects compositing.
-Garza did this to finish the film as there was a very tight budget.
+Garza wrote, directed, photographed, and edited the film, and did 80% of the visual effects compositing, which was produced on a very tight budget.
 The Spanish Army collaborated with the filmmaker by allowing him to shoot on Chinook helicopters and in some of their bases in Madrid.
 The rest of the military scenes in Afghanistan were shot in a paintball play zone in Spain.

-The film is starred by upcoming Spanish actor Raúl Tejón.
-He accepted the role as he said that the character's emotional arc was something very interesting to do as an actor.
-The film co-stars Diana Palazón and Luis Mottola.
+The film had limited release in Spanish cinemas on 17 February 2017.

+Spanish actor Raúl Tejón stars in the film.

+Personal life

+Garza married Sylvia Vivanco, who is Spanish, and moved to Spain around 2007.